Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 110,402 people, 43,801 houses or apartments, and a median cost of homes of $748,261, Cambridge house prices are not only among the most expensive in Massachusetts, Cambridge real estate also is some of the most expensive in all of America.
+With a population of 118,977, 44,234 total housing units (homes and apartments), and a median house value of $808,720, Cambridge house prices are not only among the most expensive in Massachusetts, Cambridge real estate also is some of the most expensive in all of America.

-Large apartment complexes or high rise apartments are the single most common housing type in Cambridge, accounting for 53.08% of the city's housing units.
-Other types of housing that are prevalent in Cambridge include duplexes, homes converted to apartments or other small apartment buildings ( 31.47%), single-family detached homes ( 8.97%), and a few row houses and other attached homes ( 6.33%).
-Cities that are predominantly high-density buildings are relatively uncommon in the US.
-Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.
+Large apartment complexes or high rise apartments are the single most common housing type in Cambridge, accounting for 54.75% of the city's housing units.
+Other types of housing that are prevalent in Cambridge include duplexes, homes converted to apartments or other small apartment buildings ( 29.76%), single-family detached homes ( 9.14%), and a few row houses and other attached homes ( 6.18%).
+Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Cambridge differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Cambridge - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Cambridge real estate investment or home purchase decisions.